White House unveils U.S. strategic plan on AI. Here's what it includes.

 That includes expediting the construction of large-scale data centers, which house servers, networking gear and other technology used to power artificial intelligence.

-There are currently thousands of data centers dotted throughout the U.S. The majority are connected to the nation's power grid, and rely on massive amounts of electricity to operate.
+Thousands of data centers are scattered around the U.S. Most are connected to the nation's power grid and rely on massive amounts of electricity to operate.
 The proliferation of AI data centers has been cited as one of the drivers of burgeoning energy costs.

-The number of data centers is only expected to grow as technology companies ramp up funding on construction plans.
-Amazon, Microsoft, Meta, OpenAI and xAI all have major projects underway.
+The number of data centers is only expected to grow as technology companies — including Amazon, Meta, Microsoft, OpenAI and xAI — ramp up construction to meet the nation's growing energy demand stemming from the emergence of AI.

-In addition to investments in the building of data centers, the plan also focuses on "expediting and modernizing programs" for semiconductor fabrication plants, or fabs, and updating the nation's electric grid to support the enormous energy demands of AI supercomputing, said Kratsios.
+In addition to investments in data centers, the new White House plan also focuses on "expediting and modernizing programs" for semiconductor fabrication plants, or fabs, and updating the nation's electric grid to support the enormous energy demands of AI supercomputing, Kratsios said.

-Another focus will be reining in what White House officials have called an "ideological bias" in chatbots.
-This is something Sacks, a former PayPal executive, has been highly critical of after a 2024 incident with Google's AI image generator, which created pictures of Black, Asian and Native American men when asked to show an American Founding Father.
+Another focus will be on reining in what White House officials have called an "ideological bias" in chatbots.
+This is something Sacks, a former PayPal executive, has highlighted after a 2024 incident in which Google's AI image generator created pictures of Black, Asian and Native American men when asked to show one of the countries Founding Fathers.

-To that end, Kratsios said the plan will update federal procurement guidelines to ensure the government only contract with LLM developers whose systems "allow free speech expression to flourish."
+To that end, Kratsios said the plan will update federal procurement guidelines to ensure the government only contracts with AI developers whose systems "allow free speech expression to flourish."

-The plan will also focus on maintaining the U.S.' competitive edge in the global race for AI dominance as it competes with countries like China, which has been expanding its AI footprint.
-A senior White House official said the report supports export controls, to make sure "that our most advanced technology doesn't get into the hands of [other] countries."
+The plan also seeks to maintain the U.S.' edge in the global race for AI dominance as it competes with countries like China, which has moved quickly to expand its AI capabilities.
+A senior White House official said the report supports export controls to make sure "that our most advanced technology doesn't get into the hands of [other] countries."

-As part of its efforts, the White House seeks to remove what it refers to as red tape and "onerous regulation" that has hindered AI innovation.
-The official added that the plan calls for the removal of diversity, equity and inclusion and climate (DEI) funding requirements from the Biden administration's CHIPS Act.
+As part of its efforts, the White House also seeks to remove what it refers to as "onerous regulation" that the Trump administration says is hindering AI innovation.
+The official added that the plan calls for the removal of diversity, equity and inclusion and climate funding requirements from the Biden administration's CHIPS Act.

 DEI regulations within the Creating Helpful Incentives to Produce Semiconductors (CHIPS) for America Act "burden the industry" and "slow down the delivery of critical projects," they said.